 Anglers should not expect obscene numbers of trout each day.
-For that, you'll want to look at one of our either Alaska other Kamchatka destinations such as the Sedanka Spring Creek, Wilderness Floats, or Savan River.
+For that, you'll want to look at either Alaska or some of our other Kamchatka destinations such as the Sedanka Spring Creek, Wilderness Floats, or Savan River.
 What you can expect is a challenging, trophy rainbow trout fishery where an angler with beginner to intermediate experience can tie

 into 3 to 6 trout per day that average 4 to 8 pounds, and are occasionally double that size.
 Advanced anglers skilled in reading water, wading, and casting, and who have a modest level of self-sufficiency usually encounter considerably more action.
 Many anglers will land the largest trout of their lives during a week on the Zhupanova.

 There are two flyfishing methods commonly used on the lower Zhupanova River:

 Real mice slip and fall into the river from overhanging limbs and grass and then swim like a cork at a down-and-across angle.
 As they do, they throw small V-wakes off their backs which the trout key to.
 Anglers replicate this action by plopping their flies against the opposite bank and skittering them out across the river, on tension and under control.
 What follows has got to be the most exciting thing in freshwater flyfishing.
 Since a live mouse in the stomach of a rainbow trout can do considerable damage, the fish tend to take the fly with a ferocious, bone-crushing chomp.
 All this, of course, takes place on the surface, totally visible to the angler.
 The skill comes in controlling your nerves to NOT set the hook when the fish merely swirls behind it - sometimes 2, 3, 4 or more times - before actually committing.